equinor/esv-intersection/CONTRIBUTION.md

 # How to contribute

 Pull requests should include the following:
-- link to an issue that describing the problem, or a description in the pull request describing the issue and what it solves
+- link to an issue that describes the problem, or a description in the pull request describing the issue and what it solves
 - unit tests (if applicable)
 - storybook (if applicable)
 - a separate commit that contains the ouput from running `npm run docs`